avh4/elm-desktop-app/README.md

 `elm-desktop-app` is the simplest way to write desktop applications in [Elm].
-It is built on top of [Electron], and currently supports the following uses:
+It's built on top of [Electron], and it currently supports the following uses:

 - Your app can **persist state to disk** as a JSON file
   - automatically to your end user's ["userData" directory](https://electronjs.org/docs/api/app#appgetpathname)